 Visiting Iguazu Falls is a must-have experience when you’re in Brazil.
 I think it’s safe to say that it’s one of the planet’s most breathtaking sights.
 It’s the kind of place that leaves you speechless and makes you forget about everything else in the world.
 A place where mother nature demonstrates its incredible power and puts on a spectacular show.

 I’ve visited a good share of waterfalls during my travels but the grandeur of Iguazu Falls was unlike anything I had ever witnessed.
 I remember thinking to myself “How is this place even real??”.
 It felt like I had arrived on the set of the Avatar movie.
 I must admit, after seeing Iguazu it’s a bit harder to get excited about other waterfalls.

 In this post, I’ll cover everything you need to know to visit Iguazu Falls in Brazil, including how to get there, the best time to visit, which tours to take and where to stay.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 There’s an age-old debate over which side is better and there’s obviously no clear answer to that.
-The Argentinian side has more walking routes that allow you to get closer to the individual cascades whereas the Brazilian side offers more impressive panoramic views of the falls.
+The Argentina side of Iguazu Falls has more walking routes that allow you to get closer to the individual cascades whereas the Brazil side offers more impressive panoramic views of the falls.

 Best time to visit Iguazu Falls

 Iguazu Falls can be visited all year round and there is no definitive best time.
-It all depends on what you prioritize highest: seeing the falls at their fullest, having the highest chances of clear blue skies or avoiding the crowds.
+It all depends on what you prioritize highest: seeing the falls at their fullest, having the highest chances of clear blue skies or avoiding crowds.

 If you want to dodge the crowds, keep in mind that Iguazu Falls receives the largest amounts of visitors in January-February (when the locals have their summer holidays), during the Easter week and in July (when the locals have their winter break).